Rustin170506/tidb-analyze.slide/slides.md

 </div>

 <!--
 The Analyze feature is a critical part of the TiDB query optimizer.
-It is the only input for the query optimizer to generate the best query plan right now.
+It is the only input for the query optimizer to generate the better query plan right now.

 As you can see, this module is very complex and have a lot of issues.